 - To develop healthier and more fulfilling relationships.

-I have a lot of experience in behavior modification, mostly with individuals with developmental disabilities.
-For the past 8 years I have worked mostly with complex trauma, attachment and dissociation.
-I also have several testimonials from clients that have greatly benefited from empowerment and boundary setting, which I would say is a strength of mine.
+Mrs. Solfavi has a lot of experience in behavior modification, mostly with individuals with developmental disabilities.
+For the past 8 years, she has worked mostly with complex trauma, attachment and dissociation.
+She also have several testimonials from clients that have greatly benefited from empowerment and boundary setting, which I would say is a strength of mine.
 I am also trained in DBT, and have worked on eating disorders as well.